Valentin Bosioc

-Valentin Bosioc (born Valentin George Bosioc on 13 January 1983) is a Romanian professional bodybuilder and fitness model, as well as certified fitness instructor, personal trainer and nutritionist.
+Valentin Bosioc (born Valentin George Bosioc on 13 January 1983) is a Romanian professional bodybuilder and fitness model, as well as certified fitness instructor, personal trainer and nutritionist., a holistic fitness expert, certified with Nutritional Coaching Institute L1 & L2, as well as Hormone Specialist NCI.
 He rose to prominence by winning Musclemania Paris and placing second in an IFBB Romania competition in 2015, among other prizes.
 In 2018, Bosioc also reached the semi-finals of Ninja Warrior România.
 He has been credited as an influencer and is the most followed Romanian sportsperson on Facebook.
+Currently he is one of top Romanian wellness experts, with a premium protocol program for women.